raymondberg/query_cabinet/README.md

 copy db.config.sample db.config
 ```

+Debian: There's also a handy `bin/setup` script that will install requirements for you if you need them.

 Then fill in your database values in the `db.config` file using your editor of choice.
 You're ready to query!

 ## Example Usage